raspberrypilearning/generic-html-basic-page/en/step_1.md

++ Open a new blank file in your text editor, and save it as an HTML file by adding the file extension `.html` after the name.
-+ This HTML code gives you the basic structure of a page.
++ The HTML code below gives you the basic structure of a page.
 Copy and paste the code into the HTML file you created, then save the file.

 ```html
 <html>